Hypothyroidism - Symptoms and Treatment

 DO YOU SUFFER FROM ONGOING HYPOTHYROID SYMPTOMS EVEN THOUGH YOU ARE TAKING THYROID MEDICATIONS, EATING A LOW CARB DIET AND EXERCISING?
 ARE YOU BEING TOLD "EVERYTHING IS FINE" BECAUSE YOUR LABS ARE “NORMAL”?
 You are not alone.
 This is a very common response.

 Do you continue to suffer and get worse over time without explanation?
 You may be convinced that something is being missed!
 You are likely to be right.
 The reasons for continued suffering and frustration are often related to less than thorough evaluations, insurance directed old standards of care, which ultimately lead to an incomplete or inadequate diagnosis.
 Too often doctors rely on the TSH test alone to check your thyroid.
-Even if proper testing is run, the treatment is the same.
+Even if proper testing is run, the care is the same.
 To make matters worse the thyroid is usually not the root cause but other causes are not explored.
 An incomplete diagnosis for many patients leads to temporary band-aids and the progression of the disease.
-This scenario commonly causes frustration either because the abbreviated labs being run don’t detect your problem, or the treatment only addresses the symptoms, and your doctor believes you are fixed but you know you aren’t!
+This scenario commonly causes frustration either because the abbreviated labs being run don’t detect your problem, or the care only addresses the symptoms, and your doctor believes you are fixed but you know you aren’t!

 What is Hypothyroidism?